Antonio Merlo, former Penn Economics professor and Department Chair named Dean of the Faculty of Arts and Sciences at NYU

 Donato Onorato, a 2018 Penn graduate who majored in mathematical economics, has been selected as one of four finalists in the International Atlantic Economic Society's 14th Annual Best Undergraduate Paper Competition.

-Penn Arts and Sciences has appointed two new members to its standing Economics faculty for the 2017-2018 academic year.
+Penn Arts and Sciences has appointed three new members to its standing Economics faculty for the 2018-2019 academic year.